 Humphrey Toomey reads a prayer he prepared on the field, as they buried the fifty passengers and crew members.
-The handwritten notes seen in his hands can be read by clicking the image icon to the right.
+The handwritten notes seen in his hands can be read by viewing the notes for this article.

 If only it were so simple.
 The paratroopers, with no way back, wanted a guaranteed ride out of the crash site.
 The American helicopter was on its last legs and could barely airlift the official investigators.
 One PanAm employee, irritated, later wrote in his notebook that when they asked “What about us?” he was tempted to reply, “You jumped in, why not try jumping out!”

 Tensions reached a crescendo when the “Adhemar de Barros” expedition demanded that one of the Americans stay behind to ensure that they too would be evacuated.
 Scott Magness, from the US Civil Aeronautics Administration, and Major Miranda Correa, from the Brazilian Air Force, volunteered to act as collateral for the paratroopers—in essence, to become hostages.
 The helicopter pilot offered Magness an opportunity to covertly jump on the helicopter, but he pointed out that their Colt .45’s were no match for the paratroopers’ machine guns.